anthonydiiorio/CloudlogTCI/README.md

 3. Edit `config.yaml` with your Cloudlog server URL and Read/Write API key
 4. Enable TCI in ExpertSDR

-Both VFOs will be now available in Cloudlog under the Station/Radio dropdown.
+Both VFOs will be now available under the Station/Radio dropdown and the Hardware Interfaces page.

 ## Build